-ANN ARBOR, Mich., Oct.
-3, 2016 /PRNewswire/ -- For the ninth consecutive year, Domino's Pizza (NYSE: DPZ), the recognized world leader in pizza delivery, and the National Fire Protection Association (NFPA) are teaming up to deliver fire safety messages to homes across the nation.
+ANN ARBOR, Mich., Sept.
+29, 2015 /PRNewswire/ -- For the eighth consecutive year, Domino's Pizza (NYSE: DPZ), the recognized world leader in pizza delivery, and the National Fire Protection Association (NFPA) are teaming up to deliver fire safety messages to homes across the nation.

 During Fire Prevention Week (Oct.
-9-15), participating Domino's stores throughout the U.S. will reinforce this year's campaign theme, "Don't Wait – Check the Date!
-Replace Smoke Alarms Every 10 Years," on top of pizza boxes.
-The fliers will include fire safety facts and tips, such as educating customers about the importance of checking the manufacture date on the back of smoke alarms and replacing them when they are 10 years old.
+4 – 10), participating Domino's stores throughout the U.S. will reinforce this year's campaign theme, "Hear the Beep Where You Sleep: Every Bedroom Needs a Working Smoke Alarm," on top of pizza boxes.
+The fliers will include fire safety facts and tips, such as educating customers about the importance of having a smoke alarm in every bedroom.

-Customers who order from participating Domino's stores throughout the U.S. during Fire Prevention Week may also be surprised when their delivery arrives aboard a fire engine.
+Customers who order from participating Domino's stores throughout the U.S. in October may also be surprised when their delivery arrives aboard a fire engine.
 If the smoke alarms in the home are working, the pizza is free.
 If the smoke alarms are not working, the firefighters will replace the batteries or install fully-functioning detectors.

-According to the NFPA, having a working smoke alarm cuts the risk of dying in a home fire in half.
+Having a working smoke alarm cuts the risk of dying in a home fire in half.
+However, two-thirds of U.S. home fire deaths occur in homes with no smoke alarms or no working smoke alarms.

 Fire Safety Tips from Domino's and NFPA